Th3w33knd/reVCDOS/README.md

 > **Fast Start:** Run the server in one click using Google Colab.
 Click the badge above, run the cell, and use the **"Launch Game"** button.
 The tunnel password will be copied automatically — just paste it on the page that opens.

-Web-based port of GTA: Vice City running in browser via WebAssembly.
+Web-based port running in browser via WebAssembly.

 You can check which files I made changes in commit section.
 Only for *educational* purpose only